SimonSapin/rust-forest/README.md

 The lifetime of nodes is managed through an *arena allocator*.

-Nodes are tied, through `&T` references, to the lifetime of the arena and are destroyed all at once when the arena is destroyed.
+Nodes are tied, through `&'a T` references, to the lifetime of the arena and are destroyed all at once when the arena is destroyed.
-The links between nodes are also `&T` references internally.
+The links between nodes are also `&'a T` references internally.

 Since nodes are *aliased* (have multiple references to them), `RefCell` is used for interior mutability.